Foundation Degree in Health and Social Care

 - Reviewing Academic Literature (30 Credits)

-Within Level 4 in the first year assessment is modular based with students being required to complete a variety of written tasks, case studies and presentations.
-There is an open book examination as part of the assessment process.
+Assessment is modular based with students being required to complete a variety of written tasks, case studies, reflective portfolios and presentations to meet the assessment requirements for each module.

-On Level 5 in the second year assessment is modular based however, at this level, there is a greater emphasis on students being independent students completing module assignments relating to their own chosen study area, interests and career progression.
+At level 5, there is a greater emphasis on students being independent; completing module assignments relating to their own chosen study area, interests and career progression.

-- All applicants will attend an admissions interview and will be considered on the basis of experience and/or previous certified learning e.g. BTEC National Diploma, NVQ, A Levels and other relevant awards amounting to 32 UCAS point minimum entry requirement.
+- All applicants will attend an admissions interview and will be considered on the basis of experience and/or previously certified learning e.g. BTEC National Diploma, NVQ, A Levels and other relevant awards amounting to 32 UCAS points minimum entry requirement.

-- Candidates with non-standard entry applications (less than 32 UCAS points) will be considered on the basis of experience and attainment of skills to this level and may also be required to complete a piece of written work in support of their application.
+- Candidates with non-standard entry applications (less than 32 UCAS points) will be considered on the basis of significant experience and attainment of skills to this level and will also be required to complete a piece of written work in support of their application.

 - Given the wide experience of potential applicants, applications for Accreditation of Prior Learning (APL) and Accreditation of Experiential Learning (APEL) are welcomed in accordance with University of Worcester Admissions Policy.

-Successful candidates may top-up to an honours degree at the University of Worcester or seek related employment.
+Successful candidates may top-up to a range of honours degrees at the University of Worcester, or seek related employment.